These are not rules. These are recommendations to help keep the forums respectful and constructive.

 - Stay on topic.
 The course discussion groups on this website have been created for users learning a specific course.
 Please stay within the boundaries of the self-paced or instructor-led course subject matter.

 - Please search the course discussion group FIRST before posting your question.
 It’s possible that the question could have already been asked and possibly someone already responded to it with a reasonable answer.
-If you cannot find a post that’s close to what you are looking for please, by all means, post it as a new question.
+If you cannot find a post that’s close to what you are looking for, then please by all means, post it as a new question.

 - When you post a question, it helps your peers when you include